atovpeko/docs/ingest-and-migrate/index.md

 a `.csv` file, then import to your Timescale Cloud Service using [timescaledb-parallel-copy][parallel-copy].
 For other ingestion methods, see [Ingest data from other sources][data-ingest].

+## Ingest data using third-party tools

+By default, Timescale supports standard SQL inserts.
+Additionally, you can use third-party tools to build data ingest pipelines.

+This section covers some popular frameworks and systems used in conjunction with
+Timescale:

+*   Ingest data using [Prometheus][ingest-prometheus]
+*   Ingest data using [Kafka][ingest-kafka]
+*   Ingest data using [Telegraf][ingest-telegraf]
+*   Ingest data using [Timescale parallel copy][ingest-parallel]
+*   Ingest data [from a `.csv` file][ingest-csv]

+For more information about how to use standard SQL insert queries to write data into Timescale, see the [Writing Data][writing-data] section.

 [data-ingest]: /use-timescale/:currentVersion:/ingest-data/